pulp-platform/redundancy_cells/README.md

 # Redundancy Cells

 This repository contains various modules used to add redundancy.
+This repository was forked from https://github.com/pulp-platform/redundancy_cells .

 ## ECC encoders and decoders
 ECC encoders and decoders are imported using lowRISC's `vendor.py` script.
 To re-import and re-generate the `prim_secded_` modules run